 Seems a steep price to pay for a bowl of stew, doesn’t it?
 A birthright for one meal?

-Now…I am guessing here that Esau was being a bit melodramatic.
-He was not at the point of death.
-It may have felt that way…I have been pretty hangry before and it can feel that way!
 But recall, when he asked for the stew he didn’t even mention hunger.
 He didn’t say he was starving to death.
-He merely said he was tired.
+He merely said he was exhausted.
 Now all of a sudden he is at death’s door.

-So he sells his birthright for a bowl of stew.
+So he sells his birthright for a bowl of red stew.

 He sold his birthright for instant gratification.